PexMor/blog/content/post/Ansible_Bender.md

 ### Podman

-__Podman__ is a fully-featured container engine.
+> __Podman__ is a fully-featured container engine.
 It provides a Docker-compatible command line to ease the transition from other container engines.
 Most Podman commands can be run as a regular user, without requiring additional privileges.
 Furthermore, all of this is accomplished __without a daemon__!
+> -- <cite>Podman 1.0 release</cite>

 Well it is worth to say that podman is written in __golang__ the magic ingredient of today’s fancy and successful projects.
 It comes from Red Hat and but is has been released into public domain (Apache-2.0 license, Github: [tutorial/install](https://github.com/containers/libpod/blob/master/docs/tutorials/podman_tutorial.md)).

-_Cite: Our original goal with Podman was to provide a fully-featured debugging experience for CRI-O, but it has become so much more._
+> _Our original goal with Podman was to provide a fully-featured debugging experience for CRI-O, but it has become so much more._
+>

 __Note-podman:__ Ubuntu users ~ at 16.04LTS you are out of luck :-( Debian, Ubuntu 18.04?
 Fedora/RHEL family welcome. _Do you really want me to build from source and enjoy the hell of dependencies?_